carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 >
 > 10. Em um sistema de microserviços, como você lidaria com transações distribuídas que envolvem múltiplos serviços
 > e bases de dados?
+> In microservices, I avoid classic distributed transactions like 2PC (which creates a single point of failure)
+> because they don’t scale and create strong coupling between services.<br>
+> Instead, I rely on local transactions inside each service and coordinate the overall flow using events
+> and compensations, following the Saga pattern.
 >
+> I usually apply Sagas in two ways:
+>
+> - Choreography: each service performs its local transaction and publishes an event; the next services react to that event.
+If something fails, an error event triggers the compensating actions.
+>
+> - Orchestration: a central orchestrator calls each service in sequence and triggers compensations when needed.
+>
+> To make this reliable, I ensure:
+> - Idempotency, so a service can process the same event multiple times without breaking the state.
+> - The Outbox Pattern, to avoid losing events between the database and the message broker.
+> - Retries and DLQs, to handle temporary and permanent failures.
+> - Observability, using correlationId to trace the entire “transaction” across services.
+>
+> This way, I maintain consistency, low coupling, and resilience across the system—without relying
+> on heavy distributed transactions.
 > ---
 >
 > 11. Como você abordaria a implementação de uma feature que exige alta performance e precisa processar